OkaNim/229_polymer-ref-sign-recognizer/README.md

 <br>
 <br>
 ## How to use
-Please create the script such as 229_test.py in /src and run.<br>
+After downloading the source codes, please create the script such as 229_test.py in /src and run.<br>
 ```
 python 229_test.py
 ```